-Discover Aged Flavor With Pu-Erh Tea
+Discover Aged Perfection with Pu-Erh Tea

 Pu-erh tea stands out from other true teas thanks to its unique production process.
 This tea is an aged tea, which gives it a rich flavor profile with complex flavors.
 Tea lovers can appreciate the artistry and tradition that goes into making this tea while savoring the earthy and woody flavor.

 Pu-erh tea, which is a product of China, has continued its rise from the shores of Asia to the western world.
 Today, this tea can be found in local coffee shops and online in loose tea and compacted cakes.
 Read on to find out more about pu-erh tea and how it makes it from leaf to your cup.
 Want to try pu-erh tea today?
 Check out our collection of the best pu-erh teas right here.

 Pu-erh tea, or puer tea, is made from the leaves of the Camellia sinensis plant.
 It is one of the six true teas along with white tea, green tea, black tea, yellow tea, and oolong tea.
 The tea leaves are harvested from early spring to late summer.
 The tea trees are regularly pruned to encourage the growth of new shoots.

 Once the tea leaves are harvested, they are transported to a production facility, typically on the tea plantation.
 The leaves are withered to reduce moisture content.

 There are two types of pu-erh, raw and ripe, which undergo different production methods.
 Raw pu-erh undergoes a natural fermentation process while ripe pu-erh is post-fermented.
 Raw pu-erh can be aged for more than 50 years; typically the best pu-erhs begin to develop rich flavor after three to four years.